petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 Follow these steps to disable the restoration schedule while it is accessible:

-1. On the DXP Cloud Console, navigate to your DR environment &rarr; Backup service page &rarr; Environment Variables.
+1. On the Liferay Cloud Console, navigate to your DR environment &rarr; Backup service page &rarr; Environment Variables.

 1. Click the eye icon to reveal the value for your `LCP_BACKUP_RESTORE_SCHEDULE` variable: